kevinrobinson/comments-edu/README.md

 - Grant "authorized from javascript"

 Then update the config for CORS headers and the Google verification in the app itself.

+## Developing locally
+Use `serve` and `ngrok` to make new code available at a public URL, then update the code.org project to point to it, and iterate away.